-Los Angeles International Airport (LAX) is by far the most commonly-used of the LA area airports, but not the only one.
+Los Angeles International Airport (LAX) is by far the most commonly used of the LA-area airports, but it's not the only one.
 In fact, there are five commercial airports in the Los Angeles area.

-Consider one of these other LA area airports, especially if you're flying into LA from within California or adjoining states - or are going to place that the area other airports closer to.
-The map above shows where they are - along with a few of the most popular tourist spots.
+Consider one of these other LA-area airports, especially if you're flying into LA from within California or adjoining states or are going to an area nearer another airport.
+The map above shows where they are, along with a few of the most popular tourist spots.

-Hollywood-Burbank (BUR): Burbank Airport is small and much easier to travel in and out of than LAX.
-It's convenient to Hollywood and downtown, and it's the best of the LA area airports for accessing public transportation, including express bus service and Metro trains.
+- Hollywood-Burbank (BUR): Burbank Airport is small and much easier to travel in to and out of than LAX.
+It's convenient to Hollywood and downtown, and it's the best of the LA-area airports for accessing public transportation, including express bus service and Metro trains.

-Orange County (SNA): The most convenient LA area airport for visiting Disneyland (only 15 minutes away), Orange County Airport is a full-featured airport with modern terminals and jetways, but much less hectic than LAX.
-It's also called John Wayne Airport, and in case you're wondering why SNA is the airport code for Orange County, it comes from the nearby town of Santa Ana.
+- Orange County (SNA): The most convenient LA-area airport for visiting Disneyland (only 15 minutes away), Orange County Airport is a full-featured airport with modern terminals and jetways, but it's much less hectic than LAX.
+It's also called John Wayne Airport, and, in case you're wondering why SNA is the airport code for Orange County, it comes from the nearby town of Santa Ana.

 Any of the big-name travel sites are worth a try to look for cheap flights to Los Angeles, but we have some better ideas:

-- Southwest Airlines has some of the cheapest flight to Los Angeles, no baggage or change fees and lots of connections — and they don't charge extra if you fly into one city and out of another.
-They don't participate in other sites' searches - you'll have to go direct to their website instead.
+- Southwest Airlines has some of the cheapest flight to Los Angeles, no baggage or change fees and lots of connections — and the airline doesn't charge extra if you fly into one city and out of another.
+However, it doesn't participate in other sites' searches; you'll have to go directly to its website instead.

 - Jet Blue also offers very low fares and fees.